 If you have a disability, long-term physical or mental health condition, or learning disability, it should not stand in the way of your studying at QMU.
 However, if you are not sure whether your disability might be a barrier in your studies or in relation to the professional standards, please contact the disability service who will be able to have a conversation with you about reasonable adjustments and supports available to you.

 Applying for this course

-The application deadline is 31 October 2023.
-Find more details of the South of Scotland Cognitive Behavioural Therapy Programme on the NHS Lothian website.
+The application deadline is 31 October 2024.
+Find more details of the South of Scotland CBT Course NHS Lothian website: South of Scotland Cognitive Behavioural Therapy Programme

 Terms and Conditions